harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics.md

 6. Select **Next: Place Widget**, place the widget on the Insight, and then select **Save Layout**.

-For information about other SCM Lead Time reports, such as the **SCM Commit to CI/CD Job Lead Time Trend Report**, go to [SCM reports](./velocity-metrics-reports/scm-reports.md).
+For information about other Lead Time reports, go to [Lead time reports](./velocity-metrics-reports/lead-time-reports.md).

 ## Change Failure Rate